jojozhuang/jojozhuang.github.io/_posts/2017-10-13-data-fix-with-javascript-for-web-application.md

 > Use Rhino to run javascript to fix data for a web application.

 ## 1. Introduction
 In the previous posting [Building Website with JSP and MySQL]({% link _posts/2016-02-25-building-website-with-jsp-and-mysql.md %}), we built a web application with JSP and MySQL.
-Suppose it has been deployed on cloud service.
-Customer is using it now.
-However, there are some issues with this web application, and some data is incorrect.
-Customer requests to fix the wrong data.
-One problem is, for cloud service, it is not allowed to stop it.
-We have to fix it while the application is still running.
-One approach is to create scripts with javascript and run it at server side.
+Suppose it has been deployed on cloud service and Customer is using it right now.
+However, there are some issues with this web application, the price of the product is incorrect.
+Customer requests us to fix the wrong price.
+The problem is, for cloud service, you are not allowed to shut it down and apply any java patch to fix the data.
+We have to fix the data while the application is still running.
+One approach is to call Java from javascript and run the script at server side.

 ## 2. Setting Up Project
 Get the source file of JSP application from [here](https://github.com/jojozhuang/Tutorials/tree/master/JSPTutorial), rename it to `RhinoDataFix`.
-The project in Eclipse looks like as follows.
+The project in Eclipse looks like this.
 ![MIME Type](/public/pics/2017-10-13/originalproject.png)
 Run it in Tomcat.
 Access http://localhost:8080/RhinoDataFix/productlist.jsp in web browser.
 ![MIME Type](/public/pics/2017-10-13/originalproductlist.png)

-## 3. Enhancing Project to Add Data Fix Function
+## 3. Enhancing Project by Adding Data Fix Function
-Suppose the price is not correct for the listed products.
-We need to double the price through data fix.
+Suppose the prices of the these products are incorrect, as customer requests, we need to double it through data fix.
-### 3.1 Adding Reference of Rhino
+### 3.1 Adding Reference of Rhino to Project
 Go to [https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Downloads_archive](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Downloads_archive), select the latest version to download, for example, rhino1_7R4.zip.
 Extract the file `js.jar` from the downloaded zip, and copy it to the `/WebContent/WEB-INF/lib` subdirectory of 'RhinoDataFix' project.
 ### 3.2 Creating Servlet For Running Javascript
-Right-click on RhinoDataFix->Java Resources->src, create package named 'Johnny.RhinoDataFix.Servlet'.
-Then, create java file named `JavascriptServlet.java`.
-Modify the `doPost` method in JavascriptServlet.java as follows:
+Right-click on RhinoDataFix->Java Resources->src, create a new package named 'Johnny.RhinoDataFix.Servlet'.
+Then, right click on this package, New->Servlet, set name `JavascriptServlet.java`.
+Modify the `doPost()` method in JavascriptServlet.java as follows:
 ```java
 /**
  * @see HttpServlet#doPost(HttpServletRequest request, HttpServletResponse response)